-ARctic Challenge is a one-of-a-kind Hackathon focusing on Augmented Reality.
+ARctic Challenge is a one-of-a-kind Hackathon focusing on IoT, Open data, LoRa and Augmented Reality.

-From Saturday morning November 19th to Sunday at lunchtime November 20th hackers, and the tech community collaborate,
+From Friday evening November 24th to Sunday at lunchtime November 26th hackers, and the tech community collaborate,

 This is the weekend to meet other enthusiastic hackers, push your boundaries, and realize the projects of your dreams!